A Beautiful Day in the Neighborhood: The True Story of Mister Rogers and Tom Junod

 Despite all the differences in Junod’s personal life, the friendship between Vogel (based on Junod) and Rogers is accurately depicted.
 The reporter states that he was taken in by what the movie showed, and the two had traded phone calls and over 70 emails before Rogers died of stomach cancer in 2003.

-In fact, Rogers kept in touch with Junod long after the profile piece was written, and his mails showed how religious Rogers was, keeping Junod and his family in his prayers all the time.
+In fact, Rogers kept in touch with Junod long after the profile piece was written, and his emails showed how religious he was, keeping Junod and his family in his prayers all the time.
 That being said, there are some discrepancies in the way the movie has portrayed the conversations.
 Firstly, a lot of the conversations did not happen face to face as the movie depicted, rather taking place over mails and phone calls.
 However, to evoke drama, it can be understood why the conversations needed to be staged in person.
 Moreover, a part in the movie shows Vogel referring to himself as ‘broken’ in front of Mister Rogers.
 Junod has come out saying that although Rogers did help him heal his broken self, he never referred to himself as broken in front of the man.

 Read More: Who is Lloyd Vogel in Real Life?